RBekhter/Yatube_project/README.md

 python3 manage.py runserver

 ### API Yatube
-This API is designed based on the REST architecture [More about API Yatube](Yatube/api/README.md)
+API is designed using the REST architecture
+[More about API Yatube](Yatube/api/README.md)

 ### Author RBexter